ned2/dash-django-example/README.md

 # dash-django-example

-An approach to embedding a Dash app in a Django app
+One idea for embedding a Dash app in a Django app.
+Based on [this project's](https://bitbucket.org/m_c_/sample-dash) approach for wiring (hacking) Flask requests through Django.